curl/everything-curl/libcurl-drive-multi-socket.md

 ### How to start everything

-When you've added one or more easy handles to the multi handle and set the socket and timer callbacks in the multi handle, you're ready to start the transfer.
+When you have added one or more easy handles to the multi handle and set the socket and timer callbacks in the multi handle, you are ready to start the transfer.

 To kick it all off, you tell libcurl it timed out (because all easy handles